doh1423/C.ON.D/README.md

 Content: Lists the selected services with details such as price and customization options.

-Interaction: Managed using JavaScript, enabling users to modify their selections or add more services to the cart.
+Interaction: Managed using JavaScript, enabling users to modify their selections or add more services to the cart

-3. Profile Page (profile.html):

-Purpose: Displays and allows users to edit their personal information.

-Content: Users can enter or update personal details such as name, email, and phone number.

-Design and Interaction: Designed using CSS and interactive features implemented with JavaScript for dynamic user interaction and data updates.

-4. Booking Page (Enter Booking Details):
+3. Booking Page (Enter Booking Details):

 Purpose: Requests the user to input booking details, such as the preferred date and time.